jcvignoli/lumiere-movies/README.md

 ### Advanced

 1. If you **do not want to show any link to open the popup windows** (in case you are only looking for information displayed in widget and inside posts), search for the option located in "widget options / Remove popup links?" and switch it to "yes".
 Links opening a popup (both in widget and posts) will not be be available anymore.
-2. You may use lumiere_call_external() function for externals calls to imdb functions.
-Have a look at the help section in the admin.
-3. Should you want to display automatically a widget according to the post's title, just switch on the "Widget/Inside post" option located in "Options -> Misc ->Auto widget" in the plugin admin.
+2. Should you want to display automatically a widget according to the post's title, just switch on the "Widget/Inside post" option located in "Options -> Misc ->Auto widget" in the plugin admin.
 Usefull for blogs exclusively dedicated to movie reviews.
-4. Lumière!
-Movies can create automatically tags and related tags'.
+3. Lumière!
+Movies can create automatically tags and pages to include all movies identically tagged (known as taxonomy).
 Taxonomy templates are provided.
 Check plugin's help to figure out how to.

 ## Screenshots